EU Membership (Audit of Costs and Benefits) Bill

 Overview

-This bill mandates an independent audit of the economic, social, and political costs and benefits of the UK's membership in the European Union.
+This bill mandates an independent audit of the economic, social, and political costs and benefits of the UK's European Union membership.
 The audit will be conducted by a commission appointed by the Chancellor of the Exchequer and will report its findings to Parliament.

 Description

-The Commission's task is to assess the current costs and benefits of UK EU membership, considering its impact on:
+Commission's Mandate: The Commission's task is to assess the current costs and benefits of UK EU membership, considering its impact on the UK's economy (including public spending and receipts), competitiveness and trade, national security and defence (including immigration), regulatory burden, and sovereignty.

-The Commission must submit its report to Parliament within twelve months of its appointment.
-The Treasury will provide administrative support and remuneration for the commission members.
+Reporting: The Commission must submit its report to Parliament within 12 months of its appointment.

 Government Spending